MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-teams.md

 # Deep link to Teams chat

-You can create a deep link to a Teams chat, such as to start a new chat, browse to a channel conversation and to a file in a channel.
+You can create a deep link to a Teams chat, such as to start a new chat, browse to a channel conversation, and to a file in a channel.

+In this article, you’ll learn to configure a deep link:
+* To start a new chat
+* To navigate to channel conversation
+* To navigate to chat messages
+* To file in a channel

 ## Deep link to start a new chat

 You can navigate to or create private chats between users with the Microsoft Teams JavaScript client library (TeamsJS) by specifying the set of participants.
 If a chat doesn’t exist with the specified participants, the user is navigated to an empty new chat.

 When a user creates a new chat using a deep link, Teams creates the new chat in the draft state until the user sends the first message.
-Otherwise, you can specify the name of the chat if it doesn’t already exist, along with text that should be inserted into the user's compose box.
+You can also provide the name of the chat if it doesn’t already exist, along with text that should be inserted into the user's compose box.
 You can think of this as a shortcut for the user taking the manual action of navigating to or creating the chat, and then typing out the message.

 As a use-case example, if you’re retrieving a Microsoft 365 user profile information from your bot as a card, this deep link can allow the app user to easily chat with that person.